This topic is for women who

 period more often than every 21 days or farther apart

 than 35 days.
 Your period may last longer than 7 days.
+Abnormal uterine bleeding has also been called dysfunctional uterine bleeding (DUB).
 It is not serious, but

 it can be annoying and can disrupt your life.

 In most cases, this

 problem is related to abnormal changes in hormone levels.
 It is not caused by other medical conditions, such as